 This blog site is called Bookends because it’s about thoughts that have come to me after a book, or part of a book, has been read.
 Of course, I could just start writing each blog post without any book, and some readers might prefer if I just expressed my own feelings and opinions.
-There is a place for that, for sure, and I do read and like some other blogs in which the writers do exactly that, and that’s fine with me.
-But for myself I’ve chosen to publish things a little differently, and here is why.
+There is a place for that, for sure, and I do read and like some other blogs in which the writers do exactly that, and that’s fine.
+But I’ve chosen to publish things a little differently, and here is why.

 The best thing about books is that they take time to read.
 That means I won’t get through one in just a day, let alone a few minutes.
 Its content will stay will me for several days, allowing the thoughts and descriptions to percolate and settle and be reviewed.
 And I am in control of the process: I can pick up the book, flip through the pages or read beginning to end, and put it down as often as I like or need to.
 But what I like most about books is that, in most cases, the writers have worked hard at putting words on the page.
 Some of them have spent years in writing just one volume, researching, rearranging, editing and being edited, and in the end have a really creative and enjoyable product.